gaultier/blog/tip_of_the_day_6.md

 This distribution of entry sizes is however easy to uncover: all entries in the cache are inserted by one callback.
 It happens to be a Go function that is passed to a C library (via CGO) but this trick works with any language.
 This function takes as argument a slice of bytes to be inserted in the cache.
 So, add a log in this callback, print the slice length, process all the relevant logs, compute some statistics, and done?
 Or, add a custom Prometheus metric, deploy, done?

 Well... why modify the source code when we don't have too?
-Let's use `bpftrace` to determine the distribution of entry sizes *at runtime* on the unmodified program!
+Let's use [bpftrace](https://github.com/bpftrace/bpftrace) to determine the distribution of entry sizes *at runtime* on the unmodified program!
 In the past I have used `dtrace` on macOS which is similar and the direct inspiration for `bpftrace`.
 I find `dtrace` more powerful in some regards - although `bpftrace` has support for loops whereas `dtrace` does not.
 Point being, the `bpftrace` incantation can be adapted for `dtrace` pretty easily.
-Both of these tools are essentials workhorses of exploratory programming and troubleshooting.
+Both of these tools are essential workhorses of exploratory programming and troubleshooting.

 ## Bpftrace